 A transfer balance reporting regime has been implemented from 1 July 2017 in order for the Tax Office to keep track of compliance within the cap limits.

-Capital gains relief is available for gains on the movement of assets from retirement phase account back into your accumulation account in order to be under the cap before 1 July 2017.
+Capital gains relief was available for gains on the movement of assets from retirement phase account back into your accumulation account in order to be under the cap before 1 July 2017.

 Once complied with (i.e. excess funds removed from retirement), an excess transfer balance tax assessment is issued on the earnings for the period(s) of the breach.
 The tax is: